axelnyberg/BackEndiOSHolidayApp/README.md

 # BackEndiOSHolidayApp
  REST API created for the iOSHolidayApp

-This was uploaded to amazon web services for a time so that the iOSHolidayApp worked properly.
+This application was uploaded to amazon web services for a time so that the iOSHolidayApp could work properly.